Program Wednesday

 12:45 Bubble curtain and novel 'dancing rods' behavioural guidance solutions for out-migrating European eels and Atlantic salmon smolts.

-Session 3 cont. - International hydropower, sustainability and the use of LCA
+Session 3 cont. - International hydropower, sustainability and LCA

 12:15 Hidden effects of water impoundment on surrounding vegetation and water consumption